donbright/earcutr/README.md

 of 2 dimensions by saying point.i/2, the compiler can change that into a >> 2

-* linked list vs nodes in a vector:  c++ earcut uses 'real linked lists' instead of this code, which fakes a linked list using bounds-checked index into a vector of nodes. some of this can be replaced with get_unchecked but experiments only showed a tiny 500 ns speed boost, not worth an unsafe{} block.
+* linked list vs nodes in a vector: c++ earcut uses 'real linked lists' instead of this code, which fakes a linked list using bounds-checked index into a vector of nodes. some of this can be replaced with get_unchecked but experiments only showed a tiny speed boost within the margin of error, except for small shapes like water3b which was about 500 ns, but not worth an unsafe{} block. during development the program has crashed many times due to out of bounds checking, and thanks to that checking it was extremely easy to diagnose and fix the problems. unsafe would remove that ability.

 * NULL index vs Option(Index).
 Since we use a vector of nodes instead of a linked list, there needs to be a translation of the NULL concept